 An assessment of immediate risk will be made by the Phase Leader.
-Any concerns should be recorded on the pupil's daybook (Engage).
+Any concerns should be recorded on CPOMs.

 Where a concern about a pupil's mental health is identified, the Phase Leader will assess the risks to that pupil's welfare.
 Other professionals may also be involved in this process: